 We need to restore our allegiance to the future.
 It is not enough to have been created; we too must create.
 It is not enough to live for the present; we must live for the future as well.
 As my dear mentor Rabbi Adin Steinsaltz often says: “Having children is the loudest statement of hope for the future.”

 Nothing in the world engenders more happiness than children of our own (“Children and Life Satisfaction,” Journal Of Happiness Studies, October 2009).
 Nothing melts the heart more than the innocent smiles of our children.
 And nothing will ensure our continuity in this world as much as our inner faith and courage to give birth to future generations.Rabbi Pinchas Allouche

-About the Author: Rabbi Pinchas Allouche is the spiritual leader of Congregation Beth Tefillah in Scottsdale, AZ.
-He is a popular educator, lecturer and author of many essays and writings on the Judaism and social analysis.
+About the Author: Rabbi Pinchas Allouche is the spiritual leader of Congregation Beth Tefillah in Scottsdale, Arizona.
+He is a popular educator, lecturer, and author of many essays on Judaism and social analysis.

 If you don't see your comment after publishing it, refresh the page.